symfony/symfony/UPGRADE-4.4.md

  * Deprecated passing a `ContainerInterface` instance as first argument of the `ConsumeMessagesCommand` constructor, pass a `RoutableMessageBus`  instance instead.
+ * `WorkerMessageHandledEvent` is now dispatched on each handled message instead of only successful one.
+Use `WorkerMessageHandledSuccessfullyEvent` to get the same behavior as before.

 Mime
 ----